ModSecurity WAF

 $ sudo nginx -t && sudo systemctl reload nginx What it does

-ModSecurity is the industry-standard open-source WAF engine.
-Version 3 (libmodsecurity) is designed as a library that integrates directly into nginx via this connector module.
-It gives you request and response inspection, regex-based rule matching, anomaly scoring, and the ability to block, allow, or redirect based on traffic characteristics.
-The module is the engine.
-Rule sets are separate, and so is the work of configuring them.
-The OWASP Core Rule Set (CRS) is the most widely used and covers the OWASP Top 10.
-The right approach: start in detection mode, review your logs for false positives, tune carefully, then switch to prevention mode.
-Skipping the tuning step and going straight to prevention is a reliable way to start blocking legitimate traffic.
+ModSecurity is the go-to open-source WAF engine.
+Version 3 (libmodsecurity) plugs directly into nginx as a library.
+You get request and response inspection, regex-based rule matching, anomaly scoring, and full control over what gets blocked, allowed, or redirected.
+The module is just the engine.
+Rule sets are separate, and tuning them is real work.
+The OWASP Core Rule Set is the most widely used option and covers the OWASP Top 10.
+Start in detection mode, go through your logs for false positives, tune carefully, then switch to blocking.
+Skipping that step and going straight to prevention is a reliable way to start blocking legitimate traffic.

 When to use it